NCAR/lrose-core/docs/README_NCAR_BUILD.md

   ./make_bin/install_package_makefiles.py --package lrose
 ```

-If you want to perform a specific package distribution, you can specify that on the command line.
+If you want to perform a specific package package, you can specify that on the command line.

 For the **radx** distribtion, run the following: